cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ## Deploy data service

-We will now deploy the Res-Edge data service.
-This data service allows CRUD operations against the SQL Server database (Inventory storage) deployed from previous section.
+- We will now deploy the Res-Edge data service
+- This data service allows CRUD operations against the SQL Server database (Inventory storage) deployed from previous section

 ```bash